 If a patient’s liver cancer treatments aren’t effective or have stopped working and the condition is advanced, they could benefit from drug therapy.
 Oral or intravenous drugs may help slow the progression of liver cancer.

 If surgeries or other treatments are ineffective for a patient, radiation therapy might help.
 Radiation therapy uses the energy from x-rays or protons to shrink tumors and slow the cancer’s growth.
 A specialized type of radiation therapy called stereotactic body radiotherapy (SBRT) uses many beams of radiation accurately targeting a single point in the body.

 Some patients have the opportunity to try new treatment options that are in development.
 Arizona Liver Health can give patients with liver cancer, fatty liver disease, and other liver conditions access to clinical trials.

-Liver cancer patients in the Chandler, Glendale, and Tucson areas can find quality, compassionate care and state-of-the-art treatment options through Arizona Liver Health.
+Liver cancer patients in the Chandler, Peoria, and Tucson areas can find quality, compassionate care and state-of-the-art treatment options through Arizona Liver Health.
 Arizona Liver Health has access to leading technology and research to deliver better outcomes for liver cancer patients.
 To refer a patient or schedule an appointment, call 480-470-4000 or fill out a contact form online.